Healthy & Independent Living

 Cristin Wipfler, Registered Dietitian in Middleburg with a Master’s in Public Health. on nutrition and getting and staying healthy while balancing life's demands.
 Following the presentation, everyone who attended got to take home a salad in-a-jar to enjoy.

-Karen DiFederico, Assistant Vice President and Market Leader at BB&T who offered three presentations on financial scams, identity theft, choosing a spoke on financial representative.
+Karen DiFederico, Assistant Vice President and Market Leader at Truist, who offered three presentations on financial scams, identity theft, and choosing a financial representative.

 Each event is followed by a buffet lunch.
 All events are free and open to all.